alinnman/celestial-navigation/maths/sphere-proof.2.md

 # Proof 2: Only Spherical Surfaces Produce the Observed Horizon Dip Formula

+## Abstract

+We present the mathematical proof for connecting the known horizon dip with a mathematical reasoning leading to proving a spherical shape as the only possible one behind the actual observations.

+Before going through this text you may look up a [description of the fundamental axioms](axioms.md) you need to observe and agree on.

 ## Given Information

 - Observed horizon dip formula: **$d \approx k\sqrt{h}$**